 Small children can have a lot of worries.
 Children this age;

-Just like adults some children find things easier to cope with than others.
+Just like adults, some children find new experiences or situations easier to cope with than others.
 Your child may not be able to explain their feelings but you might notice it by how they behave;

 You can help your child by explaining that being worried is normal and everyone feels that way sometimes;

 Remember all children are different but if you are worried speak to your child's nursery or early years setting, they will be happy to talk to you about how best to support your child.
 If your child is not at nursery, or you are still worried, contact Just One Number to talk to a health professional for advice and support.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text Chathealth on 07480 635060 for confidential advice from one of the Healthy Child Programme team.